caseyg/awesome/README.md

 ## Rust

 *   [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - 24/7 local AI screen & mic recording.
+Start recording your screen today ... or be left behind.
 Works with Ollama.
-Llama3.2 control your computer.
 Alternative to Rewind.ai & Zapier.
 Open.
 Secure.
 You own your data.
 Rust.

 *   [sowcow/blank\_slate\_pdf](https://github.com/sowcow/blank_slate_pdf) - Abstract and simplistic PDFs for RM from Rust code.
 There are random experimental PDFs in older releases and Ruby code in older commits.